-In December 2019, as the keynote speaker at the first ever Karamoja Women’s Conference, I asked women of Karamoja thus:
+In December 2019, I was the keynote speaker for the first Karamoja Women’s Conference.

 “Through a qualitative lens, are you, the women of Karamoja, convinced that the two Karimojong men in Cabinet are able and are fully equipped to represent the Karimojong women’s voice during policy initiation and discussion sessions in Cabinet?